ngrx/platform/projects/ngrx.io/content/guide/effects/lifecycle.md

 ### Resubscribe on Error

 Starting with version 8, when an error happens in the effect's main stream it is reported using Angular's `ErrorHandler`, and the source effect is **automatically** resubscribed to (instead of completing), so it continues to listen to all dispatched Actions.

-Generally, errors should be handled by users, and operators such as `mapToAction` should make it easier to do.
+Generally, errors should be handled by users.
 However, for the cases where errors were missed, this new behavior adds an additional safety net.

 In some cases where particular RxJS operators are used, the new behavior might produce unexpected results.
 For example, if the `startWith` operator is within the effect's pipe then it will be triggered again.

 To disable resubscriptions add `{resubscribeOnError: false}` to the `createEffect` metadata (second argument).

 <code-example header="disable-resubscribe.effects.ts">
 import { Injectable } from '@angular/core';
-import { Actions, ofType, createEffect, mapToAction } from '@ngrx/effects';
+import { Actions, ofType, createEffect } from '@ngrx/effects';
 import { of } from 'rxjs';
 import { catchError, exhaustMap, map } from 'rxjs/operators';
 import {